devsi/bitmart-official-api-docs/rest/authenticated/post_order.md

 ### HMAC SHA256 signature

 HMAC SHA256 signature will be used as the value of _**X-BM-SIGNATURE**_ header.
 We highly recommend to sign the payload in case the request body is hacked.
+Be aware that the order of request parameters in the signed payload must be the same as the order of parameters in the post body.

 Here is a sample from the Linux command line request using ```echo```, ```openssl``` and ```curl```.